 Extended DISC Assessments have another in-built reliability mechanism, where the online system will flag a result as invalid if a respondent does not establish a clear answering pattern.
 Some DISC tools never provide an invalid report.
 Therefore, a candidate can randomly select an answer or try to 'cheat' the system, and the instrument will still produce a result.
 One of Extended DISC's strengths is that it will not generate a report if it cannot accurately identify a DISC style.
 Only 2.93% of all results are deemed invalid in Australia.
 Globally the overall figure is 4.13%.

 Myers Briggs Validity and Reliability

 Myers Briggs has been around for some 60 plus years.
 It is a well-known and well-respected system.
 Although one of the most widely known personality tests available, Myers Briggs validity and reliability regularly receives criticism.
 One of the most frequent complaints the Myers Briggs gets is related to its low test-retest reliability.
 A person who takes the Myers Briggs assessment on two separate occasions is relatively likely to receive different results from one instance to another.
 Myers Briggs determines personality in dichotomies, an either-or choice that separates people clearly into one of two groups.
-For example, in Myers Briggs, a person is either an Extravert or an Introvert.
+For example, in Myers Briggs, a person is either an Introvert or Extrovert.
 Most of the test-retest variability surrounds the dichotomous nature of the assessment.
 People who fall close to the average can easily move to the opposite side of the dichotomy when retested.
 Although the Myers Briggs Foundation website boasts that 75% - 90% of people have three to four traits the same on a retest, research suggests this could be as low as 50%.

 MBTI Reliability and Validity